pascallanger/DIY-Multiprotocol-TX-Module/docs/Tx-Taranis.md

 The instructions below are relevant to the following firmwares:
  1. Taranis with erSky9X available [here](http://www.er9x.com)
  1. Taranis with OpenTx available [here](http://plaisthos.de/opentx/)
+ 1. Taranis/Horus with OpenTX 2.2 and multimodule option enabled [here](http://www.open-tx.org/)

 The MULTI-module can be used with all transmitters and firmwares in PPM mode.
-Taranis transmitters running erSky9X or OpenTX (Version 2.1.8 Multi or Version 2.2) fully support Serial mode.
+Taranis transmitters running erSky9X or OpenTX (Version 2.1.9 Multi or Version 2.2) fully support Serial mode.
 ## PPM Mode
 Please refer to the [PPM Setup](PPM_Setup.md) page.